-Membership.
+- Membership.
 The independence of an oversight institution can be strengthened if it does not include any members of the police and its membership is democratically appointed.
 When police are seconded or former police officers appointed to an anti-corruption or police oversight body, extra precautions should be taken to ensure that the institution's independence is not compromised.
 For example, the oversight institution may wish to require such persons do not work on cases arising from the area in which they worked as a police officer.
-It also may be advisable to avoid staffing an oversight body with persons drawn from government service,130 and for members of oversight institutions to have fixed terms of membership; this should be accompanied by clear regulations regarding the grounds upon which a member can be dismissed, as well as the procedures for doing so.
-These measures are essential for safeguarding the independence of overseers because they prevent the executive from using the threat of dismissing overseers to disrupt or influence investigations.
+It also may be advisable to avoid staffing an oversight institutions to have fixed terms of membership; this should be accompanied by clear regulations regarding the grounds upon which a member can be dismissed, as well as the procedures for doing so.
+These measures are essential for safeguarding the independence of overseers because they prevent the executive from using the threat of dismissing overseers to disrupt or influence investigations. - Resources.

-Resources.
 Funding should be allocated via democratic channels and administered independently by the oversight body.
 Providing sufficient funding to the body should be a legal obligation.
-Ideally, budgets should be approved by parliament and then administered by the oversight agency without further executive interference.131 This is essential to ensure that investigations are not compromised by interventions by the executive or the police concerning budgeting, e.g. by the executive withdrawing funds to make it harder for an oversight institution to continue its investigations.
+Ideally, budgets should be approved by parliament and then administered by the oversight agency without further executive interference.
+This is essential to ensure that investigations are not compromised by interventions by the executive or the police concerning budgeting, e.g. by the executive withdrawing funds to make it harder for an oversight institution to continue its investigations.